 We are seeking a number of visionary, investment partners and supporters to help us raise the $15 million required to establish and fund the five-year project.

-With an estimated annual cost to the Australian economy of $4 billion and with the average lifetime care cost for a person with a high-level spinal cord injury totalling $9.5 million there is an urgent and compelling need to fund this vital research.
+With an estimated annual cost to the Australian economy over $2 billion and with the average lifetime care cost for a person with a high-level spinal cord injury totalling $9.5 million there is an urgent and compelling need to fund this vital research.

 Talk to us about becoming a partner today: